UC Blue Ash College

 No, do not give an F to someone who has never shown up for class!
 For this, you give an “X” (Unofficial Withdrawal, Non-attendance/participation).
 Instructors will record an “X” on the final grade roster for students who never attended any classes and did not submit any assigned work.
 The “X” will appear on the transcript and will carry zero (0.00) quality points.
 It is calculated into the GPA like the “F” grade.

-Late withdraws must be approved by both the faculty member and the Associate Dean or designee from that student’s home college.
-They are only approved in extreme circumstances that may include severe illness, mental health concerns, hardship, or personal loss.
-If you believe a withdraw is warranted after the online withdrawal deadline and the student’s home college is UC Blue Ash, please refer the student to the online withdraw form located online at this link: UC Blue Ash Student Requesting Permission to Withdraw Past Deadline.
-If the student’s home college is not UC Blue Ash, please refer the student to One Stop.
+If you believe a withdraw is warranted after the online withdrawal deadline and the student’s home college is UC Blue Ash, please refer the student to the online withdraw form located online under the section UCBA Student Request Permission to Withdraw Past Deadline.
+If the student’s home college is not UC Blue Ash, please refer the student to Enrollment Services.
 They will be asked to provide detailed documentation regarding their circumstances.
-Late withdraws will not be approved to counteract poor grades or because a student missed the deadline to withdraw.

 Use your ID card on the key-card entry.
 Swiping your ID will get you into the building where your office is located after-hours, but not any other building.
+If you are unable to access a building, contact campus safety at 558-9454.

 There are many social activities that take place in the Blue Ash area during the summer and fall.
 View the full list of activities online.